 You’re able to keep full control over your MongoDB clusters.

 One of the most important considerations when choosing a MongoDB hosting provider is the level of control you’re able to retain over your clusters.
 ScaleGrid is, again, the only DBaaS that lets you keep full MongoDB admin access, along with full SSH root access to your machines.

 You’ve every reason to give ScaleGrid a try.

 Not only is there a great financial incentive to switch to ScaleGrid from another MongoDB host if you have one, but there’s also a 30-day trial if you’re just starting out with MongoDB and want to sample a solution without committing.

 If you find that another hosting solution is better for your particular needs, then by all means go for it.
 ScaleGrid likely isn’t going to be the right choice for every situation, after all.
 Just make sure that you take your time to consider the best way to proceed, and do plenty of research.

 For all the reasons we’ve covered, hosting is very important in general, and incredibly important for supporting a MongoDB database.
 It’s not a decision to take lightly.
 You might feel that you’ll save time and effort by simply going for the first hosting solution you see, but that short-term saving would likely cost you dearly in the future.
 You’re making an investment in your business prospects — the time you put into choosing the best host today will pay off hugely.

-Kayleigh Alexandra is the startup-obsessed content writer for Micro Startups, a site with an unrelenting focus on extolling the virtues of the entrepreneurial spirit.
-Head to the MS blog for the latest news in the world of small business, and be sure to follow us on Twitter @getmicrostarted.
+Kayleigh Alexandra is the startup-obsessed content writer for WriterZone and Micro Startups, a site with an unrelenting focus on extolling the virtues of the entrepreneurial spirit.
+Head to the MS blog for the latest news in the world of small business.